yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 Note that this graph contains a cycle, and that edges are bidirectional.

-Your task is to implement two structs `BreadthFirstOrderGenerator`  and `DepthFirstOrderGenerator` that traverse the graph in Breadth-first and Depth-first order respectively, starting from a given vertex.
+Your task is to implement two structs `BreadthFirstOrderGenerator`  and `DepthFirstOrderGenerator` that traverse the graph in Breadth-first and Depth-first order respectively, starting from a given node.
 Your structs should adopt the protocols `GeneratorType` and `SequenceType`, and hence should implement functions of those protocols.
 Neighbours of a node will be traversed in the order of nodes that appear in the `plist` file.

 The test cases will parse property lists into their constituent Swift objects.
 Your implementation only needs to deal with graphs represented as `Dictionary`s.

 - Implement the struct `DepthFirstOrderGenerator`, which adopts the protocols `GeneratorType` and `SequenceType`.
-The constructor accepts a graph (represented as our dictionary format) and a start vertex.
+The constructor accepts a graph (represented as our dictionary format) and a start node.
 Calls to `next()` will return the nodes in Depth-first search order. **(20 points)**

-The Depth-first search generator should return vertices in pre-order, that is, the order in which they were visited by the algorithm.
+The Depth-first search generator should return nodes in pre-order, that is, the order in which they were visited by the algorithm.
 In the example graph, the order we are looking for is: **A, B, D, F, E, C, G**.

 - Implement the struct `BreadthFirstOrderGenerator`, which adopts the protocols `GeneratorType` and `SequenceType`.
-The constructor accepts a graph (represented as our dictionary format) and a start vertex.
+The constructor accepts a graph (represented as our dictionary format) and a start node.
 Calls to `next()` will return the nodes in Breadth-first search order. **(20 points)**

-The Breadth-first search generator should also return vertices in the order that they were visited by the algorithm.
+The Breadth-first search generator should also return nodes in the order that they were visited by the algorithm.
 In the example graph, the order we are looking for is: **A, B, C, E, D, F, G**.

 - Create an extension of the `Dictionary` class that adopts the `Traversable` protocol.
 Look at `Traversable.swift` for the functions that protocol implements and the respective return types and values.
 Your file should be named `Dictionary+Traversable.swift` in the style of Swift. **(5 points)**